phani125/project-11/Readme.md

 ## Built with:

 - HTML
-- Project was build using Wrapper, Flexbox and Grid layout
+- Project was build using Flexbox and Grid layout

 ## Time taken: